GodRishUniverse/bearml/README.md

 ### Current Hurdle

 How to make the SGD faster -> using momentum?
-Cause it is slow for lower learning rates Refactoring the entire code base (cause Tensor class will change) -> cuda kernel and movement of data need to be considered ...
+Cause it is slow for lower learning rates Refactoring the entire code base (cause Tensor class will change) -> cuda kernel and movement of data need to be consideredz` ...